obiwanjacobi/Zlang/docs/compiler/extensions.md

 > A meta extension: implement a custom # tag.
 Register C++ code with the compiler to be called when the `#` tag is encountered.
 The extension either manipulates the Abstract Syntax Tree or emits Machine Code Representation.

 > A 'code attribute' extension.
 Annotated code that gets in the loop for generating the code for that scope.
-This, for instance, allows implementation of detailed entry and exit tracing etc.
+This, for instance, allows implementation of detailed entry and exit tracing and function interception etc.

 Code attributes syntax??
 Are Code Attributes Types or a function?
 Are code attributes only 'used' at compile time?